Roy Moore’s sexual assault allegations cloud Alabama special Senate election

 A week before the election, the Republican National Committee began to support Moore again, just three weeks after it pulled its financial support for the beleaguered candidate.

-Democrat Doug Jones leads Moore by 8 points, according to a Fox News poll released mid-November.
+Democrat Doug Jones leads Moore by 10 points, according to a Fox News poll conducted days before the election.
 But the holidays and big Alabama football games before the election could distract voters from the allegations, Taylor said.

 And should Moore win, Senate Majority Leader Mitch McConnell, R-Ky., said he would “immediately have an issue with the Ethics Committee.”